-Reimbursement of ambulatory surgical center (ASC) services is calculated at eighty percent (80%) of the current Medicare Ambulatory Surgical Center Payment System.
+Reimbursement of ambulatory surgical center (ASC) services is made from a Mississippi Medicaid statewide uniform fee schedules based on eighty percent (80%) of the Medicare Ambulatory Surgical Center Payment System.
+Effective July 1, 2021, the fees will remain the same as those effective October 1, 2020.

 Except as otherwise noted in the Plan, state-developed fee schedule rates are the same for both governmental, if any, and non-governmental providers of ambulatory surgical center services.
-Mississippi Medicaid's fee schedule for ambulatory surgical center services is updated annually with an effective date of October 1 for services provided on or after that date.
 All rates may be viewed at www.medicaid.ms.gov/FeeScheduleLists.aspx.